• Level of education

 Description

-Knowledge of the latest mass spectrometry techniques for the detection, identification and structural characterization of organic molecules and biomolecules.
+Knowledge of the latest mass spectrometry techniques for the detection, identification, and structural characterization of organic molecules and biomolecules.

 Applications in chemistry (pharmaceutical industry) and biology (Omics approaches).

-1) Structural elucidation (Ion characterization technologies):
+1) Structural elucidation (ion characterization technologies):

-• LC/MS/MS and exact mass measurements
+• LC/MS/MS and accurate mass measurements

-• Isotopic labelling, H/D exchange
+• Isotopic labeling, H/D exchange

 • Ionic mobility